PhonieZ/Marts-Space-Modpack-Fix-Squared/README.md

 # Marts-Space-Modpack-Seoh-Fix-Squared
-This is a version of Martincitopants' Space Modpack, which fixes the dependecy error which the Seoh fix, and original modpack both have.This also adds some extra QOL mods, these being YARM and FNEI, and finally still includes the Space Exploration Simplified fix, which is also present in the Seoh fix.
+This is a version of Martincitopants' Space Modpack, which fixes the dependency error which the Seoh fix, and original modpack both have, and also adds some extra QOL mods, these being YARM and FNEI.
+Furthermore, this still includes the Space Exploration Simplified fix, which is also present in the Seoh fix.

-Again, credits to Slikk for making the Seoh fix: https://mods.factorio.com/mod/martincitopants-space-modpack-seoh-fixed And also, credits to NikoMew for making the original modpack: https://mods.factorio.com/mod/martincitopants-space-modpack
+Finally, credits to Slikk for making the Seoh fix: https://mods.factorio.com/mod/martincitopants-space-modpack-seoh-fixed And also, big credits to NikoMew for making the original modpack, without which the Seoh fix, and this fix, wouldn't have existed without NikoMew's great effort: https://mods.factorio.com/mod/martincitopants-space-modpack

-So yeah, thats it.